 The glitz and glamor of showbusiness in the mainstream film festival can sometimes detract from the true purpose of the event — the celebration of creative film-making.
 While the red carpets, the champagne parties, and the high admission prices may be good for grabbing headlines and driving profits, they may also prevent the dissemination of art to the audience.

 At the Amsterdam Independent Film Festival, we focus on film.
-The inaugural event will bring independent artistic visions to an audience that demands a more fulfilling experience than the latest Hollywood fare.
+The festival will also bring independent artistic visions to an audience that demands a more fulfilling experience than the latest Hollywood fare.

 In Amsterdam’s Lab 111 — a cult cinema located in a former anatomical pathology hospital — we’ll be screening the world’s best independent films free of charge, giving film-makers the widest possible exposure and freedom from commercial constraints.

-Alongside our showcase of independent film and the Jim Jarmusch retrospective will be the carefully-curated “Red Lights” selection, featuring the best of modern erotic cinema.
+Alongside our showcase of independent film will be the carefully-curated “Red Lights” selection, featuring the best of modern erotic cinema.
 This presentation of unique and original art will be a tasteful exploration of human sexuality — demonstrating the full spectrum of human experience through the medium of motion picture.

 No red carpets.
 No elitist audiences.
 No distraction from the art itself.
 The Amsterdam Independent Film Festival will provide an intimate environment for film-makers and film lovers to come together and share in the beauty of artistic expression.